erizov/Professor/semester_8/lecture_51_nosql_fundamentals/document_databases/README.md

 ## Introduction

-Document Databases is a fundamental concept in nosql database fundamentals.
+Document Databases addresses concept in nosql database fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: NoSQL databases that store data as documents (typically JSON) rather than rows and columns.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below